SharkUncle/deep-abyss/Gophish.md

 Now start configuring the campaign.

+**Reminder: the more realistic the campaign, the better the results will be.**

 ### Landing page

 This is the web page view by the user once he click on the malicious link.
 It is write in HTML.